Flag Football Rules

 The Clock

-Each half will last 20 minutes, with a halftime of 10 minutes.
-Each team will have two minute time outs per half.
+Each half will last 20 minutes, with a halftime of 5 minutes.
+Each team will have 2 1-minute time outs per half.
 The clock will continuously run throughout both halves, but will stop for time outs or if a serious injury occurs. (for 2nd half two minute warning clock rules, see below)

 The referee will maintain the clock and will notify teams when there are 2 minutes remaining in each half.
 In the first half, the clock will not stop in the last 2 minutes unless a timeout is taken.
 In the second half, NFL clock rules will apply during the final 2 minutes.
-For example, the clock will stop on an incomplete pass, on a penalty, on a possession change, or when an offensive player goes out of bounds.
-If a touchdown occurs after time has expired, the scoring team will be allowed to attempt an extra point conversion.
+The clock will stop on an incomplete pass, on a penalty while the ball is spotted, on a possession change, or when an offensive player goes out of bounds.
+PATs in the last 2 minutes are dead clock plays but still live ball and returnable for 2 points If a touchdown occurs after time has expired, the scoring team will be allowed to attempt a PAT.

 Rushing